 TGbe editor: Please change the 12th paragraph as follows:

 The format of the MPDU Length field when transmitted by a non-DMG STA is shown in Figure 9-976.
 The MPDU Length Low subfield contains the 12 low order bits of the MPDU length.
-In a VHT or HE PPDU, the MPDU Length High subfield contains the two high order bits of the MPDU length.
+In a VHT(#4295), HE, or EHT PPDU, the MPDU Length High subfield contains the two high order bits of the MPDU length.
 In an HT PPDU, the MPDU Length High subfield is reserved.

 TGbe editor: Please replace (9-5) with the following equation and the variable list remains unchanged as follows: